 Possibly as a result of how stereotypical the devil form is, the "creepy robed man" of the stylized version comes off as legitimately more menacing.

 That One Boss: Azetlor.
-He can move fast, has attacks that can drop you, Egon, and Ray in several hits, has some of the highest health in the game, and can summon Book Bats to help him.
+He can move fast, has attacks that can drop you, Egon, and Ray in very few hits, has some of the highest health in the game, a fairly small vulnerable area, and can summon Book Bats to help him.
+Many Rage Quit at this point.
 You need to move fast and continue reviving your teammates if you intend to survive The Collector.

 Uncanny Valley: The realistic version of the game on the PS3 and 360 renders most of the characters fairly close to the way the actors looked in the movies.
 While it is still somewhat stylized, there are more than a few moments that look almost life-like.